 #1 has a #2

 #2 instance_of fracture

+#4 instance_of right lower arm

-#3 instance_of right tibia
+#3 instance_of arm

 #3 part_of #1

-#2 inheres_in #3
+#2 inheres_in #4

+#4 part_of #3,

-Statements of this sort can easily be written as RDF-triples and are thus able to contribute to the endeavours of the Semantic Web and similar ventures.
+Statements of this sort can easily be written as RDF-triples and are thus able to contribute to the endeavours of the Semantic Web.

 Ideally, relational expressions such as 'part_of', 'instance_of', and so on, would then be drawn from a suitable relation ontology [15].
-Terms such as 'fracture' and 'right tibia' would come from an ontology faithful to the principles of BFO, so that the terms in question would inherit their customary meanings.
+Terms such as 'fracture' and 'right lower arm' would come from an ontology faithful to the principles of BFO, so that the terms in question would inherit their customary meanings.
 But the referent tracking paradigm allows also the use of terms drawn from concept systems.
-Statements such as '#3 instance_of right tibia' would then signify that, within the linguistic and scientific community in which the given concept system is used, it is acceptable to use the term 'right tibia' to refer to the particular in question.
+Statements such as '#4 instance_of right lower arm' would then signify that, within the linguistic and scientific community in which the given concept system is used, it is acceptable to use the term 'right lower arm' to refer to the particular in question.